 Have your puppy sit by the door.
 When he barks or stares at the doorknob, it means he needs to go outside.
 Open the door and let your dog out.

-You may also place a rug by the door and train him that when he sits on the rug, you will allow him to go out and excrete his wastes.
+You may also place a rug by the door and train him to let you know he needs to go out by sitting on the rug.
+When he does, allow him to go out and excrete his waste.
+Taking your dog outside works when you are not into pee pad training

-Give your puppy praises and treats every time he behaves correctly and does not have accidents inside the home.
+Make sure to give your puppy praise and treats every time he behaves correctly and does not have accidents inside the home.

 Bell training your puppy would also help.